DBMS NotesPYQs

 FULL OUTER JOIN Course c ON e.cid = c.cid;

--- NATURAL JOIN — auto-joins on same-named columns
+-- NATURAL JOIN: auto-join on same-named columns (fragile — use with care)

 SELECT * FROM Student NATURAL JOIN Enrollment;

--- Self join — students in the same department
+-- Self-join: list pairs of students in the same department

 SELECT name FROM Student

-WHERE sid IN (SELECT sid FROM Enrollment WHERE grade = 'A');
+SELECT sid FROM Enrollment WHERE grade = 'A'

 SELECT name, gpa, dept